-The qualities of good leaders are attractive.
-Many leaders have characteristics or traits they grew up with.
+These 17 outstanding qualities of good leaders attract people.
+Some leaders have characteristics or traits they grew up with.
 People say that they are born to lead.
-In contrast, some leaders acquire qualities through discipline.
+In contrast, a few leaders acquire qualities through discipline.
 They developed qualities through deliberate efforts.

 Leadership qualities are products of nature and nurture.
 So first, make the most of your natural talents and traits.
 Then, develop qualities that good leaders need to make the most significant difference in the lives of others.